ShawnChenXHC/clio-blogs/webpack-article-1/first-draft.md

 If you don't see any mentions of Webpack in the release history, check the Github issues for the package.
 There are still several loaders/plugins that have not yet upgraded themselves to be compatible with Webpack v4, and these will usually have one or more Github issues related to this incompatibility.

+Aside from issues that were resolved simply by upgrading a package, we also ran into a number of errors that were a little more unique.
+The following sections will describe three errors that we think a lot of people will also run into during their upgrade.

 ### CommonsChunkPlugin

 One of the errors we got during our upgrade was this: